From Dole, you can safely leave on the Jura Trail...

 After a few kilometres, you will be able to appreciate the cool temperatures of the Langouette gorges and waterfall.
 From Langouette bridge, enjoy a very beautiful view over this long winding river set into the rock and immerse yourself in the special atmosphere of this place.
 For about an hour, you will make your way along a welcoming path recognised as being one of the most picturesque in Jura.
 Continue to the Bief de la Ruine waterfall at the bottom of the Malvaux gorges on the former "Tram" line.
 From Foncine-le-Bas, make your way up the Saine to its source on Mont Bayard over the pastures of Haut-Jura.

-Accommodation at a hotel.
-Dinner.
+Accommodation at a chalet in a campsite.
+Free Dinner.

 Distance: 20km / Duration: about 05:45 hours / Combined altitude difference: 775 m